Difference Between Patience and Patient

 In terms of the part of speech, the plural noun or plural form of patient can be seen as in patients, while the plural form of the word patience stays the same.
 This is because patience is a noun form, and is never used as an adjective.
 The adjective patient can be used in a sentence, but the patient is usually being compared to something else.

 For example, in terms of medical treatment, we use patients to refer to sick people who are being treated.
-This is usually done in the context of a medical care, a procedure, or an operation.

 The adjective form of patience is patient.
 So, the noun form of the adjective patient is also patient, while the noun patience is not used as an adjective.